 Many of our provincial parks’ facilities and services are managed by contractors known as Park Operators.
 Some Park Operators manage one park and others manage a grouping or bundle of parks within a specific geographic location.
 The areas operated by Park Operators are still protected under the full authority of the Park Act.
 Park Operators enter into legal Agreements with BC Parks to ensure these areas are managed in compliance with the Park Act and to established provincial standards.
-If a Park Operator is currently managing a park or a bundle of parks, their business/contact information is provided on park-specific web pages, on the left hand side under the header Park Contact.
+If a Park Operator is currently managing a park or a bundle of parks, their business/contact information is provided on the park-specific web pages, on the left hand side under the header Park Contact.

 For more information about the Park Operators and their Society, visit the Go Camping website.
 Please note, the Ministry of Environment (BC Parks) does not maintain this website, and is not responsible for any of the content on the Go Camping website.

 BC Parks intermittently procures opportunities for Park Operators.
 The video below, produced in 2013, provides prospective individuals or companies with a glimpse of Park Operators’ roles and responsibilities.